- What are the Madison Mallards office hours?

 Fans can bring blankets, umbrellas and seat cushions.

-The Madison Mallards are one of eighteen members of the Northwoods League.
+The Madison Mallards are one of twenty members of the Northwoods League.
 The Northwoods League is a summer collegiate league which provides a place for the best college players in the country to spend their summers and display their talents to professional scouts.
 Every player in the league must be enrolled in college and have at least one year of athletic eligibility to participate in the league and due to NCAA regulations the players cannot get paid while playing in the Northwoods League.
 The league is designed to give college players the minor league experience.
 They play 72 games, playing with wood bats and traveling around the Midwest on charter buses.

 No, unfortunately we do not allow any upgrades.